Gaming for kids

 Like a handheld-only Nintendo Switch: these lightweight, colourful consoles are perfect for playing out and about, and no TV hogging.
 It can play any Nintendo Switch game that has a handheld mode.

 It's important to look for the PEGI rating of a game to see if it's appropriate - think of it like the certificate for a film.
 The older the rating, the more mature the content.
-It's worth noting that PEGI ratings don't provide guidance for how difficult a game is - FIFA, for example, is rated PEGI 3.
+It's worth noting that PEGI ratings don't provide guidance for how difficult a game is - EA Sports FC (previously known as FIFA), for example, is rated PEGI 3.

 What does PEGI mean?